dstl/eleatics/SAT/ach.md

 1. A plus or minus in a matrix cell translates simply to defeasible support or contradiction (and the double minus is just treated as a minus).
 Is this good enough?
 Heur offers a few alternatives for how the relationship between evidence and hypothesis might be recorded in the matrix.
 The suggestion here is that a simple translation to arguments is sufficient to generate the argument map, and that any extra information recorded in the ACH matrix cell can be used in sensitivity analysis and in drawing conclusions.

 1. Sensitivity analysis suggests that the linkage between the generated argumentation system and a knowledge base needs some thought.
-This linkage would be done by some notional analysis tool, but the point here is that generating axioms and ordinary premises needs to be separate for generating the argument map so that the former can be manipulated independently of the latter.
+This linkage would be done by some notional analysis tool, but the point here is that generating axioms and ordinary premises needs to be separate from generating the argument map so that the former can be manipulated independently of the latter.

 1. Extension semantics can be exploited when expressing the certainty of conclusions, as can meta arguments about evidence and hypotheses.
 Machine agents that take different stances ("dove", "hawk", "devil's advocate", ...) might take a role in establishing conclusions.
 There is a lot to think about here.